 Coburn Allen, MD

-Chair, Pediatric Committee, National Clinical Governance Board
+National Director of Pediatric Services, National Clinical Governance Board

 Dr. Coburn Allen is the program director for the pediatric emergency medicine fellowship at Dell Children’s Medical Center of Central Texas, where he has served as an EM physician since 2011.
 He joined the USACS National Clinical Governance Board in 2017 and is Chair of the Pediatric Committee.